 The hike is easy with some moderate climbing.
 It’s not long, so you can cover it in just a few hours.

 Kritsa Gorge is also a great place for children as they would love such an adventure.

 Most of the hiking path is shady, which makes it an ideal afternoon escape from the hot summer sun of the island.

 More Free Things to Do in Lasithi

 Lasithi is a rich region full of amazing landscapes to discover, these are some of the great places you can discover in the area without breaking the bank!

 Timios Stavros Chapel

-The small chapel of Timios Stavros is situated on the top of a hill above the village of Kalamafka village, just 25 kilometers south of Agios Nikolaos.
+The small chapel of Timios Stavros is situated on the top of a hill above the village of Kalamafka, just 25 kilometers south of Agios Nikolaos.